ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

     # Add the additional result data to the DataSources object and specify its domain
     my_data_sources_g.add_domain_file_path(filepath=r"file1.extension", key='extension', domain_id=1)

-If you need to post-process an analysis results from/into different servers, you can also work in different remotes processes.
+To post-process an analysis results from/into different servers, you can also work in different remotes processes.
 This application is explained in details in the :ref:`Examples for postprocessing on distributed processes <distributed_post>` section in the examples documentation webpage

 **h) Function** :func:`add_upstream_for_domain() <ansys.dpf.core.data_sources.DataSources.add_upstream_for_domain>`

-If you believe needing a recursive workflow, and you have more than one results file, you need to create a new ``DataSouces`` object with the involved data and then add it as an upstream in the correspondent main ``DataSources`` object.
+To create a recursive workflow, and you have more than one results file, create a new ``DataSouces`` object with the required data and then add it as an upstream in the corresponding main ``DataSources`` object.

 .. code-block:: python